Cyber

 Extensive & Thorough Contract Audits

-All the contracts used on CYBER to implement the OFT standard have been reviewed meticulously.
-The Cyber team has worked with internal and external teams, including the LayerZero Labs team and other teams specialized in security auditing, to make sure the smart contracts are as secure as they can be.
+All the contracts used to implement the OFT standard have been reviewed meticulously.
+We've worked with external teams, including LayerZero Labs, to ensure smart contracts are secure.

 Security Stack Configured with 2 Decentralized Verifier Networks